Serious crash reported on Main Road in Aquebogue

-A serious crash on Main Road in Aquebogue involving two vehicles has blocked traffic in both directions.
+ORIGINAL STORY: A serious crash on Main Road in Aquebogue involving two vehicles blocked traffic in both directions for about five hours.

 At least two injuries were reported, including one driver who was ejected, following the crash around 11:30 a.m.
 Thursday near The Vineyards at Aquebogue.
 A pickup truck and sedan were the vehicles in the crash.

-Note: UPDATE: 6:45 p.m.: A 53 year-old Aquebogue man was airlifted to Stony Brook University Hospital after being ejected from his vehicle during a head-on crash in Aquebogue this morning.